-Thank you for taking time to review this report and the scope of services offered at OSCI.
-The commitment and dedication of our staff is evident in these pages as we continue to serve the state of Wisconsin.
+Thank you for taking the time to review this report and the scope of services offered at OSCI.

-Cheryl Eplett, Warden
+Brian Cahak, Warden

-OSCI OVERVIEW
+OVERVIEW

-In keeping with the Department of Corrections mission, vision, and core values which applies to facility-based services for the persons in our care, Oshkosh Correctional Institution provides protection to the public, staff, and persons in our care while offering them positive behavioral options and programming to enhance their successful re-entry back into society.
+In keeping with the Department of Corrections mission, vision, and core values which applies to facility-based services for the Persons in Our Care, Oshkosh Correctional Institution provides protection to the public, staff, and Persons in Our Care while offering them positive behavioral options and programming to enhance their successful re-entry back into society.

 Oshkosh Correctional Institution is an adult male medium security correctional institution.
-Because of the many departments listed below, OSCI staff are able to provide a safe and secure environment for both staff and the persons in our care, while providing programming which will prepare the persons in our care for return to the community.
+Because of the many departments listed below, OSCI staff are able to provide a safe and secure environment for both staff and the Persons in Our Care, while providing programming which will prepare the Persons in Our Care for return to the community.

-Administrative Services

-Education Department & Library
+Administrative Services Education Department & Library

 Food Service

 Health Services Unit

 Human Resources Department

-Inmate Complaint Review System
+Inmate Complaint Review System Maintenance Department

-Maintenance Department

 Management Services/Business Office

-Program Review

-Program Services
+Program Review Program Services

-Recreation & Chaplain Services Psychological Services Records Department Security Department Social Services
+Recreation & Chaplain Services Psychological Services

+Records Department

+Security Department

+Social Services